microsoft/azurelinux-tutorials/docs/kernel/modify_kernel.md

 sed -i 's/    "config": .*/    "config": "'"$CONFIGHASH"'",/' kernel.signatures.json
 ```

-One last step before building.
-When there is a conflict, the build system will make a best-effort attempt at prioritizing the local version of a package over the version on packages.microsoft.com.
-However, to ensure we can differentiate our new custom kernel from the default kernel, and to guarantee the local version will be consumed, bump the release number in the kernel release spec.
+When there is a conflict, the build system will make a best-effort attempt at prioritizing the local version of a package over the version on [packages.microsoft.com](http://packages.microsoft.com/).
+However to ensure you can differentiate your new custom kernel from the default kernel and to guarantee the local version will be consumed, bump the release number in the kernel release spec.
 In this case, use your favorite editor and change the release number to 100 as shown below and save the file.

 ```bash
 Summary:        Linux Kernel